 What Is Fennel Tea’s Caffeine Content?

-According to Medical News Today, fennel tea is a caffeine-free drink,30 making it a potentially good option for people who are caffeine-sensitive or need to lower their intake of caffeinated drinks.
+According to Medical News Today, fennel tea is a caffeine-free drink,39 making it a potentially good option for people who are caffeine-sensitive or need to lower their intake of caffeinated drinks.
 However, just because it’s a caffeine-free drink doesn’t mean that you should indiscriminately consume fennel tea in unlimited quantities, as there are side effects linked to fennel tea (more on this to come later) that you must be aware of.

 How to Make Fennel Tea

 Fennel tea is typically made by crushing dried fennel seeds into a powder and steeping these in boiling water.40 Here’s a simple guide on how to make your own fennel tea:41